CAcertOrg/cacert-infradocs/docs/systems/irc.rst

 .. warning::
    There are no services running currently because loading the PostgreSQL driver leads to a segmentation fault in the compiled binaries.
+PostgreSQL has been uninstalled and the ircservices database has been backed up to :file:`/home/ircserver/archive/pg_ircservices_dump-20180216-143937.sql.gz`.

 IRC Webchat
 ...........